lwm95820542-cell/GCAP3226AIagents/vibeCoding101/Part4GovEnquiryReflectEssay/INSTRUCTION_DraftEnquiry.md

 Dear Environmental Protection Department Team,

 I am Liu Wai Man, a student enrolled in the GCAP 3226 course at Hong Kong Baptist University.
-My research project focuses on analyzing the effectiveness of Hong Kong’s food waste recycling initiatives, particularly in terms of service targeting, public housing participation, and recycling efficiency.
+Our research topic is solid waste charging scheme with a focus on food waste.
 I would be grateful if you could provide the following data to support my study:

 1. Food Waste Recycling Scheme & PRH FWSRBs